-result Machine constant returned int - Any other value returns an error message to the logfile.
-For ne of the following machine constants is to be returned: Int Constant Description 1 .7105E-14 The machine epsilon (the smallest number ε such that $1.\pm \varepsilon \neq 1$).
-2 .1290E-2449 A number close to the smallest normalized, representable number 3 .7750E+2450 A number close to the largest normalized, representable number
+'''

+result

+Machine constant returned

+int

+An integer from 1 to 3.
+Any other value returns an error message to the logfile.
+For

+SMACH, int indicates that one of the following machine constants is to be returned:

+Int

+Constant

+Description

+1

+.7105E-14

+The machine epsilon (the smallest number

+\varepsilon such that 1 \pm \varepsilon \neq 1).

+2

+.1290E-2449

+A number close to the smallest

+normalized, representable number

+3

+.7750E+2450

+A number close to the largest normalized,

+representable number

 For CMACH, int indicates that one of the following machine constants is to be returned:

+'''

-Int Constant Description 1 .7105E-14 The machine epsilon (the smallest number ε such that $1 \pm \varepsilon \neq 1$).
+Int Constant Description 1 .7105E-14 The machine epsilon (the smallest number ε such that $1, \pm \varepsilon \neq 1$).
 2 .1348E+1216 A number close to the square root of the smallest normalized, representable number 3 .7421E+1217 A number close to the square root of the largest normalized, representable number